District of Mitrovica: Middle Ages

-Following Roman downfall, the Mitrovica was occupied by Byzantium.
-During the Justinian I period (527-565AD), the Old Fortress in Vučittn was built, which remains the city center today.

 By the end of the 9th century, the region of Mitrovica became part of the Bulgarian state of Samuel.
 The area was conquered by the Nemanjić dynasty in 1185.
 During Serbian rule, the region and Kosovo in general became a political and spiritual centre of the kingdom.
 The Ottomans later conquered the region in the 14th century and stayed until the 17th century.
-During this Ottoman period, Islam spread and many mosques, Turkish baths, madrasah, bridges and Ottoman houses were built.
+During this Ottoman period, Islam spread and many mosques, hammams ("Turkish baths"), madrasah, bridges and Ottoman houses were built.
 The cities of Vushtrri, Mitrovica and Zvečan became some of the largest cities in the region, and some of the most important in the Ottoman Empire.

+20th century

 In 1912, after the Ottoman capitulation, Serbia acquired the territory of Kosovo.
 In the first World War, the region was part of the Austro-Hungarian Empire (1915–18), then part of the Kingdom of Serbs, Croats and Slovenes.
 In World War II, Germany conquered most of the territory in the region, while other areas fell to the Italians.
 After World War II, the economy grew in the region under Yugoslavia.